Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 size** (tier-2 over the *original* pre-NegativeUNL size).
 No node-local observation may grow or shrink that denominator `N`.
 This is load-bearing for tier-2 equivocation-uniqueness (`2t − N > f`).
+`featureNegativeUNLActiveViewCap` should be active before or with CE on networks that use NegativeUNL: it makes producer-side nUNL disable voting use the same parent-ledger UNLReport denominator that this invariant relies on.
+The consumer-side active-view builder still caps raw ledger NegativeUNL subtraction defensively against `originalViewSize`.
-*Enforced:* `quorumThreshold` / `tier2Threshold` over `activeValidatorView`; the alignment-counting universe is filtered to the active view. *Anti-pattern:* counting "valid/observed proposals" as the denominator — that lets a withholder shrink `N` and is also node-local (split).
+*Enforced:* `quorumThreshold` / `tier2Threshold` over `activeValidatorView`; the alignment-counting universe is filtered to the active view; amended `NegativeUNLVote` uses the same UNLReport active count for its disable cap when available. *Anti-pattern:* counting "valid/observed proposals" as the denominator — that lets a withholder shrink `N` and is also node-local (split).